 All the major publications are putting out lists of recommended places to visit next year and I figured Nature Traveler should also join in the fun.
 I’ve had an incredible year, visiting six new countries and checking off more states in my quest to get to all 50.
-Some highlights of 2018 include Mississippi river cruising on the American Duchess, exploring Canada’s Paris of the Prairies, eating deliciously spicy food in Thailand, cruising the Norwegian fjords, canoeing in Molokai, visiting America’s Serengeti in Yellowstone, road tripping through Iceland (in the winter!), and castle hopping in Spain.
+Some recent highlights include Mississippi river cruising on the American Duchess, exploring Canada’s Paris of the Prairies, eating deliciously spicy food in Thailand, cruising the Norwegian fjords, canoeing in Molokai, visiting America’s Serengeti in Yellowstone, road tripping through Iceland (in the winter!), and castle hopping in Spain.

 I have no idea what the new year will bring, but I am hoping to do a lot more traveling, and get even more assignments (especially in my dream publications).
 Here’s my nature inspired list of all the places I want to experience in the coming year.